the-vv/VS-Code-Angular-generator-Extension/README.md

 # Angular Generator

-The **Angular Generator** extension allows you to quickly generate Angular components and services directly from the VS Code interface using the Angular CLI.
+The **Angular Generator** extension allows you to quickly generate Angular components, services, and other Angular artifacts directly from the VS Code interface using the Angular CLI.

 ## Features

 - **Generate Component**: Create a new Angular component in the desired folder.
 - **Generate Service**: Create a new Angular service in the desired folder.
+- **Generate Directive**: Create a new Angular directive.
+- **Generate Pipe**: Create a new Angular pipe.
+- **Generate Guard**: Create a new Angular route guard.
+- **Generate Interceptor**: Create a new Angular HTTP interceptor.
+- **Generate Module**: Create a new Angular module.
+- **Generate Resolver**: Create a new Angular resolver.
+- **Generate Class**: Create a new TypeScript class.
+- **Generate Enum**: Create a new TypeScript enum.
+- **Generate Interface**: Create a new TypeScript interface.

 ## How to Use